ECIC-Space/ECIC.Space/ContextForAI.md

 ---

-# Next Step Instructions
+# Next Step Instructions for *ANY kind of AI assistants*

-To ECIC Space Assistant: After the user sends "Start New Session" request, you *MUST NOT* summarize or repeat the project context in this document; instead, you **MUST** first ask directly for the project(s) that the user would like to work on in current session; then, you **MUST** use listRepoFiles to have preview of the project(s) that the user preferred to work on.
+To any AI assistant that see the context and the message: After the user sends "Start New Session", you *MUST NOT* summarize or repeat this document; instead, you **MUST** first ask directly for the project(s) that the user would like to work on in current session; then, you **MUST** use listRepoFiles to have preview of the project(s) that the user preferred to work on.